 BEST DJ MIX (Traditional): Wheez-ie Freshmore Mix

-Out of any DJ mix I downloaded this past year, the one I listened to the most was Wheez-ie’s podcast mix for Freshmore.
-Between semesters at Boston’s own Berklee School of Music, Wheez-ie always manages to visit his Texas hometown, hit the studio, and get back to his roots.
+Out of any DJ mix, I downloaded this past year, the one I listened to the most was Wheez-ie’s podcast mix for Fresh more.
+Between semesters at Boston’s own Berklee School of Music, Wheezy-ie always manages to visit his Texas hometown, hit the studio, and get back to his roots.
 The geo-cultural influence is quite omnipresent in his work.
-Tracks like his own ‘Big Gulp’ are testament to the fact that things are always, well, bigger there.
-With exception to DJ Assault hitting the buttons on one remix, the remaining half hour is a relentless session of juke and breakbeat originals from the man himself.
+Tracks like his own ‘Big Gulp’ are a testament to the fact that things are always, well, bigger there.
+Except for DJ Assault hitting the buttons on one remix, the remaining half hour is a relentless session of juke and breakbeat originals from the man himself.
 I recommend listening with shoes off (fans of his will understand).

 BEST PERFORMANCE I SAW: SBTRKT @ Together Fest